getodk/docs/shared-src/docs-tech-guide.rst

   $ git commit -m "A small but relevant commit message"

 Then, push the changes.
-The first time you do this on any branch, you'll need to specify the branch name:
+The first time you do this, you need to specify the branch name:

 .. code-block:: console